 The Touch Method:

-once fascial restrictions have been identified, I will apply a gentle force and follow the fascial tension three dimensionally with my hands to the restrictive barrier.
+Once fascial restrictions have been identified, I will apply a gentle force and follow the fascial tension three dimensionally with my hands to the restrictive barrier.
 This three dimensional fascial barrier is held with a constant gentle force until a release is felt.
 I can then go through several layers of fascial restrictions until the tissues around that structure relax.

-What Can an Expected Outcome of MRT?
+What Is an Expected Outcome of MRT?

 After a successful treatment, you will experience decreased pain, fascial tension, and joint stiffness.
 There will be improved postural alignment, mobility, flexibility and range of motion.

-Even though you may feel that you are experiencing less your their initial pain and are moving better after a treatment, you may still feel aches in their body for several days afterwards as your body adjusts to the changes.
+Even though you may feel that you are experiencing less than your initial pain and are moving better after a treatment, you may still feel aches in their body for several days afterwards as your body adjusts to the changes.
 This reaction goes away with subsequent treatments and does not occur with every client.

 What is Visceral Manipulation?